Enos Slaughter: Post-MLB career

 Slaughter retired from major league baseball in 1959.
 He was a player-manager for the Houston Buffs of the Texas League in 1960 and for Raleigh Capitals of the Carolina League in 1961.
 Slaughter coached baseball for Duke University from 1971 to 1977.
 He provided aid to causes such as the Duke Children's Classic, the Person County Museum of History, and Piedmont Community College.

 Personal life

 Slaughter had five wives, each of whom he divorced.
 He had four daughters: Gaye, Patricia, Rhonda, and Sharon.
 Henry Slaughter, his cousin, was a well-known southern gospel musician.
-Fellow Hall of Famer Monte Irvin was good friends with Slaughter, later voting for the player when he was finally elected to the Hall of Fame.
 Slaughter also mentored Lou Brock when he joined the Cardinals.

 Death

 Slaughter died at age 86 on August 12, 2002.
 He had battled non-Hodgkin lymphoma, and two weeks before his death, he had undergone colon surgery to fix torn stomach ulcers.
 He was buried at Allensville United Methodist Church in Person County, North Carolina.